MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-dataaccessintent-property.md

 ## Remarks

 This property works as a hint for the server, which will connect to the secondary replica if possible.
 When a workload is executed against the replica, insert/delete/modify operations are not possible, so a new validation is introduced for ReadOnly objects – any of these operations will throw an exception at runtime (new compile-time validation will be added in the future).
+Objects that are only read from the database can utilize replicas.S

+From the client, the property value can be overwritten by using page **9880 Database Access Intent List** page.

 ## See Also